Units of twisted group rings and their correlations to classical group rings: Introduction

-Recall that there is a bijection between the matrix components above, the absolutely irreducible $F$-characters and the primitive central idempotents of $F\G$ (a set denoted $\text{PCI}(F\G)$).
-A setback of making the switch from $R\G$ to $\bigoplus_{i = 1}^q \Ma_{n_i}(\mathcal{O}_i)$ is that one is somehow replacing the group $\G$ by the larger group $\prod_{e \in \text{PCI}(F\G)} \G e$.
-Due to this one loses information on 'ties'.
+Recall that there is a bijection between the matrix components above, the absolutely irreducible $F$-characters of $\G$ and the primitive central idempotents of $F\G$ (a set denoted $\PCI (F\G)$).
+For a survey on the construction of primitive central idempotents and a description of its associated matrix components we refer to \cite{EricAngel1} and for some of the most recent progress on this topic to \cite{MR4328652,MR3995003,MR3883245}.
+A setback of making the switch from $R\G$ to $\bigoplus_{i = 1}^q \Ma_{n_i}(\mathcal{O}_i)$ is that one is somehow replacing the group $\G$ by the larger group $\prod_{e \in \PCI (F\G)} \G e$.
+Due to this, one loses information on `ties'.
 The role of the second step consists then to focus on the given group $\G$.
 This might be via representation theoretical methods or group theoretical ones.
 To clarify the latter, we now set $F= \Q$ and so $R = \Z$.
-Then it is well-known that the group isomorphism type of the unit group $\U (\Z \G)$ and the ring isomorphism type of $\Z \G$ contain the same information\footnote{Thus $\Z \G \cong \Z H$ if and only if $\U (\Z \G) \cong \U ( \Z H)$.
+Then it is known \cite{MR4356272} that the group isomorphism type of the unit group $\U (\Z \G)$ and the ring isomorphism type of $\Z \G$ contain the same information\footnote{Thus $\Z \G \cong \Z H$ if and only if $\U (\Z \G) \cong \U ( \Z H)$.
 It is folklore that it holds more generally for any $\G$-adapted coefficient ring $R$, i.e. where all prime divisors of $|\G|$ are not divisible in $\U(R)$.
 In short, this follows in that case from the linear independence of finite subgroups of $\U(RG)$.}.
-The gain of this is that $\U (\Z \G)$ is an arithmetic subgroup in some linear semsimple algebraic group (in particular it is a finitely presented group), allowing the use of classical but strong methods in algebraic groups or geometric group theory.
+The gain of this is that $\U (\Z \G)$ is an arithmetic subgroup in some linear reductive algebraic group (in particular it is a finitely presented group), allowing the use of classical but strong methods in algebraic groups or geometric group theory.

+From this unit group point of view and using \cite{Johnson}, the first step describes a full list of invariants determining the commensurability class of $\U(\Z \Gamma)$, whereas the second step aims to filter till its isomorphism class.
+A usual approach to the latter consists of constructing an `interesting' torsion-free subgroup $N$ of finite index in $\U(\Z \Gamma)$.
+On one hand such $N$ would (ideally) be normal and the associated finite quotient would reflect properties of the finite subgroups of $\U (\Z \Gamma)$.
+On the other hand, importantly, the construction of $N$ needs to be generic in the sense that it does not require knowing the isomorphism type of the group basis $\Gamma$.

-Briefly said, in this article we will contribute to both steps in a novel way by regrouping simple components in certain twisted group algebras.
-More specifically, we will view $\G$ as some extension
+In this article we will contribute to both steps in a novel way and it can be summarized as follows:

+(1) In the first step we make a shift in the traditional philosophy by regrouping simple components into certain twisted group algebras which arise by viewing $\G$ as a non-trivial extension. \Cref{Sectie decompositie} till \Cref{section correlations} is devoted to constructing in general such decomposition and giving down-to-earth descriptions of the projections and their (co)kernels.
+Below we will give an overview of those results.